austriapro/ebinterface-ubl-mapping/README.md

 # News and noteworthy

-v5.3.3 - work in progress
+v5.3.3 - 2025-07-20
 * When converting to UBL, the `LegalMonetaryTotal/TaxExclusiveAmount` now includes the sums of allowances and charges
 * Extended `IToEbinterfaceSettings` with `isPrepaidAmountSupported`
-* When converting to UBL, the `LegalMonetaryTotal` elements `PayableRoundingAmount` and `PrepaidAmount` (for ebInterface 5.0 only)
+* When converting to UBL, the `LegalMonetaryTotal` elements `PayableRoundingAmount` and `PrepaidAmount` (for ebInterface 5.0 onwards only)

 v5.3.2 - 2025-06-27
 * Removed Peppol BIS v2 mapping of `InvoiceRecipientsBillerID`